Adventure Driven Freedom Motivated

-Unit the agriculture, mining, and outdoor recreation communities to shape state and federal policy.
+Unite agriculture, small miners, and outdoor recreation to shape state and federal policy outcomes.

-Empower our community and provide the tools to effectively stand guard for traditional Arizona.
+Empower our community and provide the tools to safeguard the traditional Arizona way of life.

 Who we are

 Simply put, we are a group of ordinary people who call Arizona home.
-We are offroad enthusiasts, hikers, wildlife photographers, hunters, fishermen, miners, ranchers, private landowners, and loggers who all have one thing in common, a love for traditional Arizona and the western way of life.
+We are the rural working class of motorized enthusiasts, hikers, wildlife photographers, hunters, anglers, miners, ranchers, and private landowners who all have one thing in common: our natural right to access and occupy the earth.

 We believe that the use of unclaimed land in the United States is a natural and inalienable right endowed by our creator.
 We are advocates for the local and exclusive jurisdiction over federal lands, states’ rights, and the US Constitution.
 By applying these principles to land use advocacy, we touch on the foundations of Western American society to preserve the fundamental states’ rights we hold as citizens of the United States of America.